 Our comfortable apartment in Puerto Escondido (with a pool, rooftop terrace, fiberoptic wifi, and great location) cost roughly $1,000 per month.
 Generally speaking, you’re looking at a cost of $500-$2,000 a month for an Airbnb in Puerto Escondido.
 There are also some great options on Booking.com.

 If you want to live the resort lifestyle amongst other digital nomads, look at moving into Casa Losodeli & Coworking.

-Casa Losodeli & Coworking is a great place to live and co-work!
+Casa Losodeli & Coworking is a good place to live and co-work!
 The wifi there is fast, and there’s a decent café on-site.

 Bonus Places for Digital Nomad in Mexico

 If you’re on the hunt for some more off-the-beaten-path digital nomad spots in Mexico, check out Zihuatanejo (in Guerrero), Loreto (in Baja California Sur), Todos Santos (in Baja California), and San Cristobal de las Casas (in Chiapas).

 I also loved living in Cholula, a magical, small l town Central Mexico, 30 minutes from Puebla City; we were the only foreigners there, and it was incredible!